Last updated on May 17th, 2024 at 01:37 pm

 Step 2: Lie down on the unaffected side

-Maintain this position for 1 minute and then quickly follow the next step.
+- Hold this position for 1 minute before proceeding to the next step.

 Step 3: Quickly swing over to the affected ear side